sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 To get closer to what we want to show in Scalar, the language throughout Scalar has changed to reflect the roles we wanted to utilize.
 Mainly, changes have been made to account for the Author, Reviewer, and Editor role.
 Authors have similar roles to what they have now.
 Editors now take the place of commenters, and may have special privileges (since they're engaging in peer reviews).
 As for editors, those changes will have to be discussed and implemented.
 From what I can tell, editors will have super-admin priveleges once they register.

 -- Versioning --

+You can create a new version of your article, and keep the old version.
+In the dashboard (in the My Account tab specifically), you can generate a new version of the article you were working on by clicking on the "Generate New Version" button associated with the article.

+Given Scalar's structure right now, this will have to be done in two parts.
+The first part is the autogeneration of the articles (this is in the My Account part of the dashboard).
+The second part is the transferral from the original article to the new version (this is in the transfer tab).

 -- Peer Reviews --